 The most memorable cruises don’t necessarily need to take place in the classic exotic destinations.
 Rather the contrary even, they often are in other, surprisingly different places.
 Cruises through Norway’s epic fjords or along the majestic coasts of Alaska, for example, are magnificent.
 Another cruise hub that may come as somewhat of a surprise is Boston, Massachusetts.

 There are a large number of interesting itineraries and cruise destinations from Boston.
-We discuss the best destinations from Boston and associated cruises below.
+We discuss the best cruises from Boston and associated destinations below.

 A historically important harbor city, Boston is still a starting point for many fantastic excursions by boat.
 In fact, it’s one of the main cruise ship bases on this side of the North American continent.
 Below, we’ve listed some of the very best cruise destinations from Boston.
 You’ll notice that those destinations are as varied as can be, including everything from northerly coasts to tropical islands.

 From Boston, you can sail north along the rugged New England and eastern Canadian coasts or to the tropical paradise that is the Caribbean.
 The city—one of the oldest in America—also is a great starting point for cruises across the Atlantic Ocean toward Europe.
 Plenty of options, in other words, so let’s check out some of the best destinations for cruises from Boston below.